sfcaiz1216/sfcaiz1216.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

-Find a way!, this content will be edited in index.md
+this content will be edited in index.markdown